 - to represent paediatric physiotherapy on behalf of the Chartered Society of Physiotherapy;

 - to promote the role and benefits of paediatric physiotherapy.

-Current key objectives and strategies for APCP are set out in the APCP Five Year Plan for 2015-2020.
+Current key objectives and strategies for APCP are set out in the APCP Five Year Plan.